ghost1372/Documents/source/winUICommunityLandingsPage/allLandingsPage/index.md

 {% note warning %}
 only one of this proeprties `IsNew`, `IsUpdated` and `IsPreview` can be `true`
 {% endnote %}

+{% note info %}
+ApiNamespace can be set to empty `("ApiNamespace": "")` , in this way we will find application namespace.
+{% endnote %}

 ## Available Properties in Json (Docs)
 |Name|Example|Detail|